 To help address this important public health issue, the NIDCD supports innovative clinical and translational research initiatives to lay the foundation for improving accessible and affordable hearing health care.
 Projects include identifying and addressing barriers to hearing health care, assessing new service delivery and screening models, and reducing disparities in access.
 As of April 2017, the NIDCD supports 18 active research projects on accessible and affordable hearing health care.
 Above all, the NIDCD encourages those who think they may have hearing loss to seek advice from a health care professional.

-In addition to supporting research advances, the NIDCD provides a wide range of science-based information on communication disorders, including our newly developed Better Hearing and Speech Month sharable image (also available in a Spanish-language version).
+The NIDCD provides science-based health information on many communication disorders, including our Better Hearing and Speech Month shareable image (also available in a Spanish-language version).
 We encourage you to use and share our information this May and beyond, and help raise awareness that communication disorders are treatable.
-Early intervention counts!

 - Do you need a hearing test?

 - It's a Noisy Planet.
 Protect Their Hearing.®